dfrtz/dfrtz/README.md

 <img width="128" align='right' style="padding:16px" src="./images/construction.svg"/>

 Platforms that I love working with personally and professionally.
-I also enjoy manu other languages and frameworks not listed here, as they each have their own merits.
+I also enjoy many other languages and frameworks not listed here, as they each have their own merits.
 These are my current "daily drivers".

 [![Python](https://img.shields.io/badge/python-white?style=for-the-badge&logo=python&logoColor=white&labelColor=%233776AB&color=%233776AB)](https://docs.python.org/)